 This accelerated text is for students who love science, are motivated, and are quick on the uptake.
 Typically, these are students who at least took Algebra I in the 8th grade.
 They also are organized and know how to study.
 They also will read the text.

 As with all Centripetal Press curriculum, ASPC is a “mastery-oriented” text.
 Mastery learning means different things to different people.
-To us, it means a series methods and strategies that dramatically improve student retention of content.
+To us, it means a series of methods and strategies that dramatically improve student retention of content.
 And Centripetal curriculum has a proven history of accomplishing this.

 For a full explanation of mastery methods and a philosophy of science education that will transform your school or home learning context, read our forthcoming book From Wonder to Mastery.
 In short, mastery learning begins with cumulative weekly quizzes (available on the Digital Resources for this book).

 Next, the text is designed to require students to utilize skills and rehearse concepts throughout the school year so that they become a permanent part of the student’s knowledge.